msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Model Optimizer uses Python class `mo.graph.graph.Graph` instance to represent the computation graph in memory during the model conversion.
 This class is inherited from the `networkx.MultiDiGraph` class of the standard `networkx` Python library.
 It provides many convenient methods to traverse and modify the graph.
-For the examples, refer to the `mo/graph/graph.py` file.
+Refer to the `mo/graph/graph.py` file for examples.

 Model Optimizer keeps all necessary information about the operation in node attributes.
 Model Optimizer uses the `mo.graph.graph.Node` class defined in the  `mo/graph/graph.py` file, which is a wrapper on top of a `networkx` node attributes dictionary, and provides many convenient methods to work with the node.
 For example, the node `my_node` attribute with a